 apt update && apt upgrade then install the packages with

-apt.
+dpkg.
 You will need the client and node package for this article.
-For example, for Ubuntu 22:
+For example:

 Any further missing dependencies can be installed with

 Our package has a configuration file to help set it up stored at

 /etc/octez/node.conf.
 By default we have assumed that the software will run as user tezos and group tezos in a directory called